swina/nuxpresso-docs/src/guide/README.md

 ## What is Nuxpresso?

-> The beta version doesn't support MongoDB database.
+- a visual blocks builder (**MOKAStudio**) to create pages, templates, widgets
+- static website generator (**nuxpresso-nuxt**) to create a full static website
+- a Strapi custom template designed to work with nuxpresso as backend

-**NUXPRESSO** is a website generator based on block driven page design.
+The main concept is to create a website based on block driven page design.

 Using **MOKAStudio visual blocks builder** you compose your page according to the pieces of information you need to publish.